jpedro/jpedro.github.io/.posts/scrum.md

 cadences, cerimonies, strangely named roles and resposibilities.
 Opaque ways to track progress.

-What problem does "complexity points" solve?
-The only metric that matters is time.
-Sure, complexity can be understood to combine time with an element of uncertainty, that translates to a multiplying factor.
-But in the end, it's still time.
-A sprint is still X amount of days.
+> What problem does "complexity points" solve?
+The only metric that
+> matters is time.
+Sure, complexity can be understood to combine time
+> with an element of uncertainty, that translates to a multiplying
+> factor.
+In the end, it's still time.
+A sprint is still a fixed
+> amount of time.

 Also, Scrum, which is older than Agile, jumped into the Agile bangwagon, got a restart and promises to be cool and flexible and